tycooon/memery/README.md

 end
 ```

-For all these situations memoization gems (like this one) exist.
-The last example can be rewritten using memery like this:
+To handle these situations, memoization gems like Memery exist.
+The example above can be rewritten using Memery as follows:

 ```ruby
 memoize def user